pygfx/pygfx.github.io/pages/sponsor.md

 ## <i class='fas'></i> How funds are used

-Funds for Pygfx are primarily used to fund our developer time.
-This includes the work on Pygfx itself, keeping wgpu-py up-to-date with the development of WebGPU, and maintaining other dependencies like the render canvas.
+The received funds are dedicated for the progress of PyGfx and lower-level libraries (wgpu-py, rendercanvas, and pylinalg).
+So it includes the work on Pygfx itself, keeping wgpu-py up-to-date with the development of WebGPU, and improving and maintaining core dependencies like rendercanvas.
+Funds are primarily used for developer time.
 Surplus funds are used as a buffer (to create some runway), onboarding additional developers, and maybe organize an event.

 ## <i class='fas'></i> What you get